France

 Current environmental issues affecting the French people: some forest damage from acid rain; air pollution from industrial and vehicle emissions; water pollution from urban wastes, and agricultural runoff.

-Google maps France
+Google Maps France

 The capital and other divisions